 - Chopped parsley for serving

-- Heat a large soup pot over medium high heat, add the coconut oil and once melted add in the onion.
+- Heat a large pot on medium high heat, add the coconut oil and once melted add in the onion.
 Saute for about 5 minutes.
 Add the garlic, ginger, turmeric, cinnamon, and salt stirring frequently until fragrant.

 - When it’s well combines add in the chopped carrots and water.
 Bring to a boil, reduce heat and cook for about 20 minutes in low heat until the carrots are soft.
 About 20 minutes.

-- Use an immersion blender or move the soup to a blender and blend until you have reach youre desired consistency.
+- Use an immersion blender or move the carrots and liquid to a food processor and blend until you have reach youre desired consistency.
 Taste and add more seasoning if required.

-- Heat up the soup on low for an additional 10-15 minutes so the flavors have a chance to absorb.
+- Heat up again on low for an additional 10-15 minutes so the flavors have a chance to absorb.

 - Drizzle with a few tablespoons of cashew cream, and few sprigs of fresh parsley.

 - 1/2 cup raw unsalted cashews (soaked in water for at least 2 hours)

 - 1/2 cup water – add more if need thinning

 - Drain the soaked cashews and run them under cold water.
 Place into a high speed blender (I used my nutribullet) with the water, garlic, lemon juice and salt.
 Blitz until completely smooth.

 Pizza toast is one of my favourite afternoon / after school snack as as kid!
 The topping for this dish is endless, you can’t go wrong!
 This is suitable for vegetarian and vegan if you omit goat cheese. 🙂

 Whenever we have guests over, I sometimes make these as starters or bruschetta and they were a hit every time! 👍👍👍